-This adds a very personal aspect to my work and is another reason I'm so committed to the mission of the MGH Foundation to support vital care to protect, extend, and save lives.
+This adds a very personal aspect to my work and is another reason I'm so committed to the mission of the MGH Foundation to inspire the philanthropic community to invest in transformative initiatives conceived and guided by our medical leaders.

-When donors choose to leave a legacy gift to the MGH Foundation, they're providing vital funds to ensure the quality of care for our community continues.
-And that our hospital's tradition of leadership in innovation and research continues too.
+When donors choose to leave a legacy gift to the MGH Foundation, they're supporting visionary projects that have a significant impact on patient lives.
+And that our hospital's pioneering spirit continues too.

-The innovations your legacy gift makes possible will be felt not just here in Montreal, but across the country and around the world.
+The initiatives your legacy gift makes possible will be felt not just here in Montreal, but across the country and around the world.
 This is something that has been true for the Foundation's 50-year history and something our entire family of supporters can be proud of!

-As we look to the future, our Hospital will continue facing many challenges in our ever-changing healthcare system.
+As we look to the future, our hospital will continue facing many challenges in our ever-changing healthcare system.